leandroestrada/theMoviesApp/README.md

 # theMoviesApp

+//Backdrop images are not showing on the movieDb API, so the image for scrolling on second screen is the same as the Poster Path.

-An iOS app in Swift showing a list of the Top Rated Movies with their main info
+An iOS app in Swift showing a list of the Top Rated Movies with their main info.
+Using iCarousel for PageControl image scrooling.

 Pods used:
 - AlamofireObjectMapper;
 - Kingfisher.

-Working on:
+Issues:
 - Layout not completly responsive yet, use iPhone 11 for better viewing;
-- Length on FilmDetailViewView;
-- Pod FSPagerView for slide between pictures on FilmDetailView.
+- Backdrop image issue.

 Thanks!